On Frobenius Numbers of Shifted Power Sequences: Frobenius Number for Infinite Shifted Square Sequence

-In this section, we begin by discussing a variation of this problem, which represents a relatively simple case, before addressing the open problem in Section \ref{hahaha24}.
-We will primarily focus on the Frobenius number $g(A)$ for the case when $k$ approaches infinity, i.e., when $A=(a, a+1^2, a+2^2, a+3^2,\ldots)$.
-It is true that larger values of $k$ that satisfy $a+k^2\ge g(a, a+1)$ can be neglected, but including them simplifies the analysis.
+In this section, we first address a simpler variant of this problem before examining the open problem in Section \ref{hahaha24}.
+Our primary focus is on the Frobenius number $g(A)$ for the infinite sequence obtained when $k \to \infty$, that is, $A = (a, a+1^2, a+2^2, a+3^2, \ldots)$.
+While sufficiently large $k$ satisfying $a+k^2 \ge g(a, a+1)$ become redundant in the finite case, their inclusion in the infinite setting simplifies our analysis.